zarigata/PoorCraft/mods/block_texture_generator/README.md

-# Procedural Skin Generator Mod
+# Procedural Block Texture Generator Mod

 Generates up to 256 unique 16×16 block textures with biome-specific palettes and noise-based variation.
 Perfect for making PoorCraft feel a little less like a repeating wallpaper.